-A special feature are the self-destructive messages: pictures, videos, and chat messages can be removed automatically as soon as the recipient has seen them.
+A special feature is the self-destructive messages: pictures, videos, and chat messages can be removed automatically as soon as the recipient has seen them.
 It is also possible to send messages at a pre-determined time.
 To do this, you simply set the desired sending time in advance.
-Another of the app’s specialties is that users can inform themselves about news via content channels.
+Another of the app’s specialities is that users can inform themselves about news via content channels.

 The app is available in a free version for private users and in another variant for business customers.
 Companies have the option of adapting the app’s appearance to that of their own brand.
 In contrast to private users, business customers can also download versions for tablets and PCs.

 The rather new WhatsApp alternative Wire was founded in 2014.
 The company has not yet published user figures, but due to many people still not being aware of the messaging service, it can be assumed that there are currently still fewer users than with the other WhatsApp alternatives.
 Like Threema, the company responsible, Wire Swiss GmbH, has its headquarters in Switzerland - but most of the technical development of the messaging service takes place in Berlin, Germany.

 Wire also uses end-to-end encryption from Open Whisper Systems.
 The app stores meta data in the same way as Telegram, but does so anonymously.
 The storage of meta data can also be switched off.